-To make this french onion chicken we want to caramelize the onions low and slow here to bring out that delicious sweetness and flavour.
+To make this french onion chicken recipe we want to caramelize the onions low and slow here to bring out that delicious sweetness and flavour.
 Yes, this can take an hour, but they actually require very little babysitting and I just keep them cooking on low while I play with my son in the kitchen.
 A quick little stir every 5-10 minutes or so is all you need to keep them going.

 Next, I give the chicken breasts a nice sear to get a little colour on top.
 My hubby says I make the BEST chicken breasts (#GoodJewishWife) and it’s really just because I never skip this step.